BAMC Quarterly Awards ceremony honors special achievement

 |0

-This work, BAMC Quarterly Awards ceremony honors special achievement [Image 2 of 2], by Jason W. Edwards, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, BAMC Quarterly Awards ceremony honors special achievement, by Lori Newman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.